AskePit/askepit.github.io/blog/git_in_conditions_of_extreme_branch_atomicity/source.md

+---
+tags:
+  - article
+  - git
-# Git in conditions of extreme branch atomicity
+title: Git in conditions of extreme branch atomicity
+---

 How are your branches organized in Git?
 What do they look like, and what size are they?
 Below, I'll tell you how to restrict yourself within limits and then deal with the consequences using a nifty life hack.

-## Advantage of Small Branches
+# Advantage of Small Branches

 How are your Git branches organized?
 What do they look like, and what size are they?